Turkey–United Kingdom relations: Trade

+As the fifth and seventeenth largest global economies (by GDP) respectively, the United Kingdom and Turkey are also the second and seventh largest European economies.
 The United Kingdom is the second biggest importer of goods from Turkey, after Germany.
 Turkey exports around 8% of its total goods to the United Kingdom.
 Annually, around 2.5 million Britons take holidays in Turkey, while 100,000 Turks travel to the UK for business or pleasure.